akazemian/Customer-Segmentation-based-on-Banking-Info/README.md

 - twm_checking_tran - information about savings transactions (subset of twm_transactions)
 - twm_credit_tran - information about credit checking (subset of twm_transactions)

+ I'm only using the twm_customer table in this project

 ### Project Outline